ietf-wg-cellar/flac-specification/rfc_backmatter.md

 FLAC can store these bit depths directly, but because they are uncommon, some decoders are not able to process the resulting files correctly.
 It is possible to store these formats in a FLAC file with a more common bit depth without sacrificing compression by padding each sample with zero bits to a bit depth that is a whole byte.
 FLAC will detect these wasted bits.
 This transformation leaves no ambiguity in how it can be reversed and is thus lossless.
 See [section wasted bits per sample](#wasted-bits-per-sample) for details.

-Therefore, when maximum compatibility with decoders is required, it is RECOMMENDED to pad samples of such audio with zero bits to a bit depth that is a whole number of bytes.
+Therefore, when maximum compatibility with decoders is required, it is RECOMMENDED to pad samples of such audio with zero bits to the bit depth that is the next whole number of bytes.

 Besides audio with a 'non-whole byte' bit depth, some decoder implementations have chosen to only accept FLAC files coding for PCM audio with a bit depth of 16 bit.
 Many implementations support bit depths up to 24 bit but no higher.
 Consult [this web page](https://github.com/ietf-wg-cellar/flac-specification/wiki/Interoperability-considerations) for more up-to-date information.